-2) Stir 4 ingredients together.
-Pour over leftover rice.
+- Stir 4 ingredients together and pour over leftover rice.

 Sprouted brown rice is sweeter and softer than regular brown rice.
 I buy pre-sprouted brown rice in the bulk bins at my local coop.
 You can also find it at Whole Foods Markets in the bins.
 Or find TruRoots brand packages in the aisle with the dry beans and lentils.
 If you don’t find sprouted brown rice, you can germinate it yourself easily.
 How?
 Just soak brown rice for 8 – 20 hours at room temperature, rinse well, and then cook.
 This softens the indigestible outer bran layer so it cooks much faster.
 It will have a sweeter flavor, not that heavy dull taste we associate with brown rice.
 Of course, you can always make this pudding with white rice.
 However if you’re looking for a nutrient-dense breakfast, if you’re diabetic or sensitive to sugars, I’d stay far away from that.
 Whole food nutrition is always preferable, especially when you can soak and germinate to make it soft, sweet, and digestible.

 Note: Rice is gluten-free.
 (Yay!)
 But it is not a Paleo food.
 Rice is a grain that wasn’t cultivated in Paleolithic times.
 If you’re on a pure Paleo diet, this may not be the best recipe for you.
 My body loves sprouted grains occasionally.
 But we wouldn’t want you getting in trouble with the Paleo Police.
 As usual, you get to decide for yourself.
 Serves 1.